Skip to content

 Community and collaboration

-At this early stage, as we continue to explore alternatives and collaborations, we are already receiving valuable support and feedback from academics and professionals across Health-RI and the broader health data community.
-Their perspectives are helping us shape the work and ensure it stays aligned with ongoing national and international efforts toward interoperability.
+At this stage, the initiative has received valuable support and feedback from academics and professionals across Health-RI and the broader health data community.
+Their perspectives have helped us shape the work and ensure it stays aligned with ongoing national and international efforts toward interoperability.

-We invite you to explore the resources we are making available — including our ontology, mapping vocabulary, and mapping sets — all of which are openly published and continuously improved.
+We invite you to explore the resources we have made available — including our ontology, mapping vocabulary, and mapping sets — all of which remain openly published for reference, reuse, and citation.
 For the conceptual rationale and the initiative-level definition of semantic traceability, see our academic paper.

 After all, semantic interoperability can only be achieved through the community: initiatives earn trust only when they are built openly and collaboratively.
 Together, we can ensure this effort translates into real, lasting improvements in how health data is shared and reused.